Course Descriptions

 EET

 EET 201 Fundamentals of Electronics (3-2-4).
-Prerequisite: EET 205 Fundamentals of Electric Circuits or a first course in electric circuits analysis.
+Prerequisite: EET 205 DC Circuits or a first course in electric circuits analysis.
 Introduction to analog and digital electronics, diodes, FET's, BJT's, DC biasing, VI characteristics, single-stage amplifiers, operational amplifiers, active filters, linear and digital IC's, power suppliers and voltage regulators.
 Return to top

 EET 202 Fundamentals of Digital Systems (3-2-4).
-Prerequisite: EET Fundamentals of Electric Circuits or a first course in electric circuit analysis.
-Corequisite: EET 201 Fundamentals of Electronics, or a first course in electronics devices.
+Prerequisite: None.
 Number systems and codes, simple and combinational logic circuits, flip-flops, counters, registers, IC logic families, MSI logic circuits, digital systems using HDL, analog-to-digital (A/D) and digital-to-analog (D/A) converters, memory devices, PLDs, and microprocessors.
 Return to top

 EET 205 DC Circuits (2-2-3).
 Prerequisite: None.
 This course presents the fundamentals of DC circuit analysis.
 Topics include: voltage, current, sources, Ohm's law; circuit analysis methods (nodal and mesh analyses).
 Return to top